jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 be 33,473,532 accounts phished,
 (akin to successfully phishing every person in Peru).

 The good news is we are getting better at reporting phishing.
 Figure 48 shows a steady climb with an increase of roughly 10% in phishing test emails reported in the last half decade.
-The question is Can your organization both act on the 12\.5% that reported and find the 2\.9% that clicked?
+The question is “Can your organization both act on the 12\.5% that reported and find the 2\.9% that clicked?”

 15 Along with Credentials, Vulnerabilities and pre\-existing Bots.
-16 Personal doesnt have to be email.
+16 “Personal” doesn’t have to be email.
 It could be addresses and names and such, but it normally includes email.
-And this doesnt even count credentials where the username is often an email.
+And this doesn’t even count credentials

+where the username is often an email.

-17Ok, so 59% times 43%, carry the 1, convert to roman numerals thats like 25% of all BECs!
+17 Ok, so 59% times 43%, carry the 1, convert to roman numerals ... that’s like 25% of all BECs!
 18 Compromise.

-Figure 49\.Action varieties in Social
-Engineering breaches (n\=1,063\)
-BEC
-In Figure 49, we see that Pretexting is
-27% of Social Engineering breaches, almost all of which are BECs.
-While we call these attacks BECs, they tend to be a bit more complex than just some bad actor impersonating someone through a compromised email account.
-Only 41% of BECs involved Phishing.
-Of the remaining 59%, 43%17 involved Use of stolen credentials against the victim organization.
-The percentage remaining were most likely BECs using an email from a partner, or utilizing a free email account of some type requiring no C18 at all.
-BECs come in many forms: your organization may be targeted due to a breach in a partner, your partners may be targeted due to a breach of your emails, you may be breached and then targeted using your own breach, or as pointed out earlier, there may be no breach at all, just an attacker with a convincing story about why they need your money.
-Figure 48\.Phishing email report rate by click status (n\=295,825,679\)
-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-35
+34

 Figure 50 gives an idea of how much of that money the criminals feel they need.
 It appears they saw inflation on the horizon and granted themselves a